 By Dr Michael MacDonald

 Walking is another good activity for all ages and experience levels.
-It is a little harder on the knees and hips, but if you have no health concerns in these areas, it should be just fine.
+It is a little harder on the knees and hips, but if you have no health concerns in these areas, it should be fine.
 A great way to fit walking into your schedule is to make it part of your daily routine.
 Taking a brisk walk before work is a great way to wake you up and get a good start on the day.
-Alternatively, you could go walking after work as a way to clear your mind or reflect on the day.
+Or, you could go walking after work as a way to clear your mind or reflect on the day.

 Swimming is my absolute favourite exercise!
 There is no impact to bother sore joints or arthritis, and it’s quite fun to have a nice float to rest between bouts of activity.
 It’s also a wonderful way to enjoy the outdoors and is also a great way to socialize while you exercise.
 Finding activities you enjoy is a key factor in being able to stick to a workout program.
 If you hate what you’re doing, you are less likely to continue, so find something active you love doing.

 Interval training is a way to work out that builds on periods of higher activity interspersed with periods of lower activity.
 High intensity interval training (HIIT) has been in the news a lot lately.
 If you are already in decent shape, this could be an option for you.
 If you’re starting on an exercise journey you can try lower intensity interval training.
 You can do this on a treadmill, stationary bike, with any kind of equipment or without!
 Whatever exercise you choose, do it at a higher pace for one minute, then a lower pace for three.
 Repeat this process five times, and you’ve reached your daily exercise goal.